 The large Central Hearing Facility on the second floor of the Hart Building was designed for high-interest events attracting crowds that could not be accommodated in the regular hearing rooms.
 The facility offered more seating, better acoustics, and movable side panels where television cameras could operate without distracting the participants.
 Behind the dais where committee members sit, the Senate seal is affixed to a white and gray marble wall, which contrasts with the wood-paneled side walls.
 The room has become familiar to television viewers as the site of numerous Senate investigations and confirmation hearings.

 Situated the furthest from the Capitol, the Hart Building was connected underground to an extension of the existing subway to the Dirksen Building.
 In 1994 a new train loop was installed that provided more cars and speedier service to handle the increased traffic between the buildings.
-With wider doors and trains at platform-level, the new system is also fully accessible to the handicapped.
+With wider doors and trains at platform-level, the new system is also fully accessible.
 In addition, the Hart Building provides three floors of underground parking.

 In contrast to the other Senate office buildings, where offices ring open courtyards, the Hart Building features a 90-foot high central atrium.
 The skylit atrium provides an energy-efficient means of lighting corridors and offices.
 Walkways bridge the atrium on each floor.
 Located on either end of the atrium are elevator banks and skylit semicircular staircases.